bonaparte/bonaparte/components/bonaparte-panel.md

 # < bonaparte-panel >
-A panel is a temporary UI element that slides in from one side.
+A panel is a temporary UI element that slides in from one side and overlays the content.
 It automatically attaches itself to its next positioned parent element.
-There can only be one panel open at a time and opening another panel or clicking outside of it will close the current panel.
+There can only be one panel open at a time.
+Clicking outside of an open panel or opening an second panel will close the open panel.

-(For a permanent sidebar, use the `<sidebar-bonaparte>` tag)
+> For an permanent sidebar that doesn't overlay the content use the [`<sidebar-bonaparte>`](bonaparte-sidebar.html)

 ## Structure
 ```html